Tara expedition: Tara Oceans

 In 2009, Tara started a new expedition, dubbed Tara Oceans.
 It travelled around the world until 2013 to study CO_{2} capture by marine microorganisms such as plankton on a global scale.
 The costs of the expedition were €3 million per year, all from private funds.
 The expedition was primarily funded by the French fashion designer agnès b., however, it was a collaborative effort between the Tara Expeditions Foundation, the French National Center for Scientific Research (CNRS) and 17 other international partner institutions.
 It was able to collect more than 35,000 planktonic samples from 210 stations in every major oceanic region, which through analyses revealed more than 40 million genes, most of which were new to science.

 The samples were analyzed using a combination of DNA sequencing and microscopy.
 Of the 40+ million genes identified, the two biggest match domains were 58.8% bacteria and 5.4% viruses.
 27.7% were not able to be matched with any currently known domains of life.
 This fact underscores the vast unknown biological components of the world's oceans.

-In addition to uncovering unknown marine biodiversity, the Tara Oceans Expedition helped us to understand the role of marine microbes in the global ecosystem, address the impacts of climate change on marine life and improve ocean conservation efforts.
+In addition to uncovering unknown marine biodiversity, the Tara Oceans Expedition provided information on the role of marine microbes in the global ecosystem, address the impacts of climate change on marine life and improve ocean conservation efforts.